RahulCode59/Calculator/README.md

-                                              HOW TO RUN THE PROGRAM *To run the program you simply have to clone or download the file,the file will be downloaded in zip format,unzip it and run the "html" file naming "Basic calculator.html" in browser
+                                              HOW TO RUN THE PROGRAM

+*To run the program you simply have to clone or download the file,the file will be downloaded in zip format,unzip it and run the "html" file naming "Basic calculator.html" in browser

+Each time the function is completed and after completion any "no. key" is pressed it return thevalue of the key

 Limit of no of elements in display is 12